Welcome to East Sheen Primary School Parent Teacher Association

 The PTA recognises how much the families of our pupils give to the school: helping in the class-room, baking cakes or donating something for the tombola to name just a few.
 Without this help the PTA would not be able to offer so much to meet the needs of the children in our school.
 We thank all those who so generously give time to the school and look forward to working with you across the following school year.

-The 2018 AGM will be held on 30th October and information will be shared with parents about the work, finances and funding plans for this year.
+The 2019 AGM will be held on 21st of January and information will be shared with parents about the work, finances and funding plans for the year 2020.

 Please contact us for any further information firstname.lastname@example.org or via your Class Representatives or the School Office.